 The Future TV Taskforce brings together the UK’s public service broadcasters – the BBC, ITV, Channel 4, 5, STV and S4C – alongside Everyone TV, the organisation behind Freely, Freeview and Freesat.
 The Taskforce helps to shape the national conversation about how television is distributed in the UK, and how the way people want to watch TV will evolve in the years ahead.

-Television is changing as audiences are increasingly choosing to watch programming via the internet, and becoming progressively less reliant on aerial TV.
+Television is changing as audiences are increasingly choosing to watch programming via the internet, and becoming progressively less reliant on TV delivered via an aerial.
 With current broadcast licences due to expire in 2034, the Government is reviewing how free-to-air television will be provided in the future.
 No decisions have yet been taken, but this review creates a natural point to reflect on how audiences watch TV today and how best to secure universal access for the long term.

 The Future TV Taskforce works to ensure that decisions about the future of TV distribution are made carefully, collaboratively and with viewers firmly at the centre.